 50 percent goes to living essentials.
 This category includes your rent or mortgage payments, utility bills and necessities like groceries and transportation to work.

 20 percent goes to financial goals.
 This money should be directed to your savings, investments and debt payments.
-If your debt payments take up the whole 20 percent, or if you’re behind on your retirement savings and need to set aside more, you should strongly consider increasing this percentage if possible.
+If you’re debt payments take up the whole 20 percent, or if you’re behind on your retirement savings and need to set aside more, you should strongly consider increasing this percentage if possible.

 30 percent goes to personal spending.
 This spending group is for things you want but don’t truly need: shopping, entertainment, vacations, etc. Having this category allows you a guilt-free amount to spend on yourself without derailing your financial goals.